 If you have anything important on your Mac, we’d recommend backing it up to an external drive or cloud storage service.
 Updating to a new and somewhat unstable version of MacOS carries with it some risk of running into problems during the installation process.
 If you’ve backed everything up beforehand, then reverting to the old install is quick and easy.

-If you’d rather install the new update to a different partition, when given the option, select Show all disks, and then choose the partition you want to install it on before continuing.
+When the installer launches, follow the on-screen prompts to install MacOS Catalina.
+If you’d rather install the new update to a different partition than the default choice, select Show all disks when presented with the option, and then choose the partition you want to install it on before continuing.

 Note: If you’re installing this on a MacBook, we’d recommend plugging in the power cord if you haven’t already.
 You don’t want a dead battery to interrupt your install, as this can seriously corrupt your data.

 Once the install is finished, you’ll have a new MacOS Catalina installation that you can use to your heart’s content.